alistair7/imlib2-jxl/README.md

 ```
 To skip this check, set `FEH_SKIP_MAGIC=1` in feh's environment, and it will start working.

+This workaround is no longer necessary in the latest git version of feh, which recognises JXL's signature.

 ### Debug Build ###
-Use the `debug` target of the makefile to produce an unoptimized build that includes debugging symbols and prints information to stdout while it runs.
+Use the `debug` target of the makefile to produce an unoptimized build that includes debugging symbols and prints information to stderr while it runs.
 The resulting library will be called jxl-dbg.so.
 Use `install-debug` to copy this to imlib2's loader directory.
 ```
 make debug